koppanyh/KH-LF57K/README.md

 The "/z80os-0.9.4.bin" file is the compiled version of the "/forth/z80os.asm" file; the first 2 bytes are the size of the program, the rest is the program starting from address $0000.
 This file was compiled with version 1.8 of the z80asm assembler program.

+**To Do**
+* change stack address from $ffff to $0000
+* make ; command say OK instead of a blank new line
+* look into potential bug that looks through whole memory for command
+* write all built-in words in assembly for speed
+* fix all comparisons to use the cp opcode instead of sbc